 Timekit currently operate with these booking graphs:

-For when a booking request should immediately occupy the resource's calendar, thus making the time-slot unavailable.
+For when a booking request should immediately reserve time in the resource's calendar, thus making the time-slot unavailable.

-For when the booking request should be confirmed, before the time-slot is added to the resource's calendar.
+For when the booking request should be confirmed, before the time-slot is reserving time in the resource's calendar.